-The dissolution of the realist-idealist-controversy now runs thus.
+This is the way the dissolution of the realist-idealist-controversy now goes.
 The idealist is relying on the fact, that reality is given to us only through concepts of our own making.
 The realist is relying on the fact, that whether our propositions are true or false, depends on reality, not on us.
 But both adversaries presuppose the unwarranted assumption, that only one of the alternatives can be true.
 This is wrong - both can be true in different respects.
 The idealist is right concerning explanations of meaning and concept-formation; the realist is right concerning description and knowledge of reality.
 (Cp.
 PI para.
 402)

 In Wittgenstein, talk of autonomy of grammar (language) is well defined, because extensively explained.
-For the concept of ADP in Brandom we have only the metaphorical explication as 'language-game that can be played thought not other is'.
+For the concept of ADP in Brandom we have only the metaphorical explication as 'language-game that can be played though no other is'.